Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Joint Learning of Blind SR and Crack Segmentation

 Based on this assumption, this paper proposes blur-reflected segmentation learning via a skip connection, which is called the blur skip, from the SR network $S$ to the segmentation network $C$.
-This skip connection forwards $K^{P}$ to the end of $C$ in order to condition features extracted by $C$ with $K_{P}$.
-While this conditioning is achieved by the Spatial Feature Transform (SFT)~\cite{DBLP:conf/cvpr/WangYDL18}, SFT is marginally modified for CSBSR as follows.
+This skip connection forwards $\boldsymbol{K}^{P}$ to the end of $C$ in order to condition features extracted by $C$ with $\boldsymbol{K}^{P}$.
+While this conditioning is achieved by the Spatial Feature Transform (SFT) [54], SFT is marginally modified for CSBSR as follows.
 The detail of the modified SFT layer is shown in Fig.~\ref{fig:blurskip}.
-In the original SFT layer, conditions are directly fed into conv layers for producing conditioning features (which are depicted by red and yellow 3D boxes, respectively, in Fig.~\ref{fig:blurskip}) for scaling and shifting.
+In the original SFT layer, conditions are directly fed into convolution (conv) layers for producing conditioning features (which are depicted by red and yellow 3D boxes, respectively, in Fig.~\ref{fig:blurskip}) for scaling and shifting.
 Different from this original SFT layer, target features (``Segmentation features'' in Fig.~\ref{fig:blurskip}) are concatenated to the conditions.
-It is empirically validated that this concatenation process slightly improves the segmentation quality.
+When using our modified SFT for blur skip compared to the original SFT, under the conditions in the bottom row of Table~\ref{table:exp_kernel_skip}, the maximum value of Intersect of Union (IoU) increases by 0.035, and the minimum value of 95\% Hausdorff Distance (HD95)~\cite{bib:code_hd95} decrease by 17.12.
+We confirmed that our modified SFT contributed to improving segmentation performance.
+For more details on the IoU and HD95 metrics, please refer to ``Evaluation Metrics'' of Sec.~\ref{subsection:exp_synthetic}.